webhintio/hint/docs/about/FAQ.md

 If you have any feedback on the results page, please open an issue in the [website repository][scanner-issues].
-If the issue is related to the results themselves, then open an issue in the [sonar repository][sonar-issues].
+If the issue is related to the results themselves, then open an issue in the [sonarwhal repository][sonarwhal-issues].

 ## What is the logo?